briandconnelly/nicheconstruct/paper/NOTES.md

 Negative niche construction occurs in our model due to selection for sequentially-increasing allelic states and the circular arrangement of these alleles.
 When the genome length ($L$) is not evenly divided by the number of non-zero alleles ($a_{max}$), a conflict arises when the allelic state at locus $1$ is not 1 larger than the allelic state at locus $L$.
 For example, consider genotype $(1,2)$ when $L=2$ and $a_{max}=3$.
 Here, allelic state $2$ at locus 2 will be be beneficial, because it follows allelic state $1$ at locus 1.
 However, due to the circular effects, allelic state $1$ at locus 1 will be deleterious, because it does not follow $2$.

+* similarities/differences from previous work
+*     * @schwilk2002genetic
+*         * 10.1073/pnas.0812644106
+*         * negative/positive NC
+* laland1996evolutionary
+* public goods as niche construction
+* future QS or other environmental sensing
+* Facultative cooperation
+* Rodrigues (2012)
+    * Dumas and Kümmerli (2010)
+    * Kümmerli and Brown (2010)
+* Darch/Diggle
+* QS?
+* Environmental Sensing? - [@koestler2014bile, @bernier2011modulation]
+* Negative Niche construction as a stragegy? - would those that create this constant pressure (L=5, A=6) do better than those that do not (L=5, A=5)?

+Niche construction and selective feedbacks
+Niche construction and other social interactions

+## Public Goods

+## Primacy/Recency

+## Cooperative Niche Construction

 # Stitch together multiple docs
 * http://stackoverflow.com/questions/21247978/compile-multiple-files-into-one-with-title-blocks